rally12/nn-matmul/README.md

 # nn-matmul
-A simple nn with matmul implementation
+A simple nn with matmul implementation.
-Notyet redady.
+Work in progress.

 You may use the code under the termsof GPL v3
-There is no warranty fo the code and it is not meant to be fit for any purpose.
+There is no warranty for fitness for any purpose.